 I think that there is a failure in Dallas to understand the importance of changing the name of streets named after Confederates since antebellum slavery remains too much an abstraction and not enough a horror that happened to real people.
-So I enclose a short item, pp. 249, account, "Testimony of Reuben G. Macy," pp. 249, from "American Slavery as It Is," by Theodore Weld. "then stripped her body naked to the waist, and went deliberately to work with his whip, and put on twenty-five or thirty lashes ...
-I inquired, the cause of such treatment, and was informed it was for answering her mistress rather short."
+So I enclose a short account, by Alonzo Barnard, pp. 168, from "American Slavery as It Is," by Theodore Weld.
+"The slaves were often severely whipped.
+I saw one woman very severely whipped for accidentally cutting up a stalk of cotton ...
+I saw a woman who had lately been delivered of a child in consequence of cruel treatment."
 This account might be something to consider while you gaze down on the one-third Arlington Hall replica, a monument to Dallas' plantation mentality.